etrusci-org/destinyspath4/README.md

 # Destiny's Path 4

 An idle game that is *played* in a terminal window.
+No input is required once it is running.

 ---